The Fontus Guide to Water’s Odor + Taste

 The water treatment experts at Fontus can test your private well for any common hazards such as unusual smells or tastes.
 So, give Fontus a call; we’ll be right out to provide a free immediate-response water test.

 What is a free immediate-response water test?

 Fontus can perform a water test onsite for immediate results.
-This test allows us to determine if iron, manganese, hardness, total dissolved solids (TDS), pH, alkalinity, salinity, copper present in your water.
-Before we leave, you’ll have your questions answered.
+This test allows us to determine if iron, manganese, hardness, total dissolved solids (TDS), pH, alkalinity, salinity, copper are present in your water.
+So, before we leave, you’ll have your questions answered.
 And most importantly, a plan in hand to make sure your water is clean and pure.